Skip to main content

 • A TST may be given before, on the same day as, or at least 28 days after a live virus vaccine.

-• A Mantoux test can be completed by visiting a walk- in clinic, your family doctor’s office, local public health units, some pharmacies or in your home country healthcare institution
+• A two-step Tuberculin Skin Test can be completed by visiting a walk- in clinic, your family doctor’s office, local public health units, some pharmacies or in your home country healthcare institution

-• Report from provider or clinic that you have been screened for symptoms or if you have ever been treated for active or latent tuberculosis
+• Report from the healthcare provider or clinic confirming that you have been assessed and/or treated for active or latent tuberculosis.

 Important notes:

-• BCG vaccination is not a contraindication for TST
+• A Bacillus Calmette-Guérin (BCG) vaccination is not a contraindication for Tuberculin Skin Test

-• A chest X-ray alone is not accepted as a substitute for the TST
+• A chest X-ray alone is not accepted as a substitute for the Tuberculin Skin Test

 Returning Postgraduate Learners